-- (a) At the time the building permit is obtained, an application form prescribed by the Director of the Department of Finance ("Finance Director"), and approved as to form by the Board, should be obtained from the Department of Finance or Bureau of Building Inspection and submitted to the Finance Director, or his/her designee.
-Prior to applying for a building permit, the property owner shall provide written notice to the Urban Redevelopment Authority of Pittsburgh (the "Authority"), on behalf of each appropriate local taxing authority, of its intention to request an exemption, together with (i) evidence of zoning compliance, (ii) evidence of sufficient financing for the project, (iii) evidence of any required historic designation/preservation approvals, and (iv) copies of the plans and specifications for the project. - (b) Upon the Authority's review and approval of the materials submitted pursuant to subparagraph (a) above, the property owner may obtain from the Bureau of Building Inspection a written application for exemption. - (b)(c) The application for exemption must set forth the following information, along with payment of an application fee, as determined by the Finance Director: - (1) The date the building permit was issued for the construction or improvement. - (2) The type of industrial, commercial or other business construction for which exemption is requested. - (3) Evidence of zoning compliance and any required historic designation/preservation approvals. - (4) The summary of the plan of the improvements and construction, including copies of the plans and specifications for the project of the construction. - (5)(4) The actual cost of the improvements or the actual cost of the construction. - (6) Evidence of sufficient financing for the project. - (7)(5) Such additional information as the Finance Director Treasurer may require. - (d) The property owner shall submit the application for exemption to the Finance Director, or his/her designee Authority, on behalf of each appropriate local taxing authority, no later than one hundred eighty (180) days after the date when the initial building permit for the project is issued.
-The Authority will forward copies of the completed application form to the Board and each appropriate local taxing authority. - (e) For the purposes of determining eligibility for the enhanced exemptions in Sections 267.03(b) the Finance Director will use the following Program Enhancement Guidelines; - (1) Improvements to existing property or new construction in CDBG-eligible Census Tracts for the commercial residential developments; or
+- (a) At the time the building permit is obtained, an application form prescribed by the Finance Director, and approved as to form by the Board, should be obtained from the Department of Finance or Department of Permits, Licenses, and Inspections and submitted to the Finance Director, or his/her designee. - (b) The application for exemption must set forth the following information, along with payment of an application fee, as determined by the Finance Director: - (1) The date the building permit was issued for the construction or improvement. - (2) The type of industrial, commercial or other business construction for which exemption is requested. - (3) Evidence of zoning compliance and any required historic designation/preservation approvals. - (4) The summary of the plan of the improvements and construction, including copies of the plans and specifications for the project of the construction. - (5) The actual cost of the improvements or the actual cost of the construction. - (6) Evidence of sufficient financing for the project. - (7) Such additional information as the Finance Director may require. - (d) The property owner shall submit the application for exemption to the Finance Director, or his/her designee, on behalf of each appropriate local taxing authority, no later than one hundred eighty (180) days after the date when the initial building permit for the project is issued.